conda/conda-build/docs/source/user-guide/tutorials/build-pkgs-skeleton.rst

 Optional---Uploading packages to Anaconda.org
 =============================================

-Anaconda.org, formerly known as binstar.org, is a repository for public or private packages.
+Anaconda.org is a repository for public or private packages.
 Uploading to Anaconda.org allows you to easily install your package in any environment with just the `conda install` command, rather than manually copying or moving the